-Figuring out how to be a successful freelancer in this increasingly complex world takes time, especially as COVID-19 cases continue to spike across the country, and reports suggest winter will make the pandemic worse.
+Figuring out how to be a successful freelancer in this increasingly complex world of hybrid and remote work takes time.

 While there’s no crystal ball telling you how the future will unfold, there are steps you can take to fortify your freelance business.
 To help you speed the process along, we’ve compiled a selection of articles on freelance work with suggestions geared for this unprecedented time, from boosting your skills to savvy self-promotion.

 Understand Your Value